YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

        mupip replicate -instance_create

 .
    * If a replication instance file already exists, these commands will create a backup copy of the replicating instance and then create a new replication instance file.
-If you want to prevent accidentally overwriting your existing replication instance file, use the -noreplace qualifier with these commands.
+If you want to prevent accidentally renaming your existing replication instance file, use the -noreplace qualifier with these commands.

 * Prepare it to accept a replication stream: